 Game Modes: Single User, Co-op, Multiplayer

-Supported Languages: English, Chinese (Taiwan), French (France), German, Italian, Japanese, Korean, Spanish (Spain)
+Game Languages: English, Chinese (Taiwan), French (France), German, Italian, Japanese, Korean, Spanish (Spain)

 You’re in an alternate 1980s where the remains of civilization are all that’s left in the infested and ice-covered ruins.
 Play alone or with up to 4 others to try to take back the city with weapons against colossal bosses, specials and huge hordes, working your way through the part-demolished buildings ridding them of the undead.
 After the Fall promises to be a game full of encounters, missions and events.

 This epic VR game comes from the makers of Arizona Sunshine and After the Fall designers are hoping to replicate its success.
-It is another FPS (first-person shooter) game in VR that involves zombies.
+It is another FPS (first-person shooter) game in VR that involves snow zombies.
 Vertigo Games haven’t really played around with their successful formula for After the Fall - it’s similarly an all-out zombie shooting game that involves collecting supplies and popping heads with a co-op taste.

 It's seamless in its gameplay and allows up to four people to play together in a hostile and vast VR world set in an alternate 1980s LA.
 They must fight for their survival.
 Don’t expect hot Arizona - this alternate Los Angeles is a snowy and unforgiving place.